 The Center on Terrorism at John Jay College of Criminal Justice, founded in the wake of 9/11, seeks to reflect on terrorism in ways that are appropriate for a university but tries to make that knowledge serve useful public purposes.

-Please click here for detailed information and clarification on the format this semester.
+Current CRJ 772 students, please click here for detailed information and clarification on the format this semester.